-There exist a number of institutions which are in supporting and nurturing the craft of lac turnery. Τo understand the different forces which work for against the development of this craft it is essential to role played by these institutions.
-A rather interesting factor which needs to be noted is that most institutions are Government bodies.
-Therefore, this seeks to assess and understand the modes of inter action between the Development Agencies in Channapatna the local craftspersons.
+There exist a number of institutions which are engaged in supporting and nurturing the craft lac of understand the different forces which work for and against the development of this craft it is essential to study the role played by these institutions.
+A rather interesting factor which needs to be noted is that most of institutions are Government bodies.
+Therefore, this chapter seeks to assess and understand the modes of inter action between the Development Agencies in Channapatna and the local craftspersons.